FAQ

 Responsible breeders are working their hardest to breed out health issues as much as possible.

 Whichever breeder you decide to go with, please make sure to read their puppy contract very carefully to make sure that they provide a health guarantee, and will take a dog back for any reason.
+If your breeder doesn’t provide a contract with a health guarantee or stipulations for returning a dog for any issue, run.

 Is a Shiloh Shepherd good for a first-time dog owner?